-How to promote on social media through the Inbound Strategies?
+How to promote on social media through Inbound Strategies?

 Inbound Marketing is characterized by the use of strategies for the organic and spontaneous attraction of new customers in the digital environment.
 Offering well-segmented content and information that meets the needs and interests of the public is the foundation of this new way of doing marketing.

-In addition to gaining visibility, Inbound Marketing prioritizes the construction of a trust relationship between the company and its public as a way of captivating and loyalty to customers who become brand spokespersons, also contributing to their consolidation in the network.
+In addition to gaining visibility, Inbound Marketing prioritizes constructing a trust relationship between the company and its public as a way of captivating and loyalty to customers who become brand spokespersons, contributing to their consolidation in the network.

-Inbound Marketing works to attract and win the trust of the target audience, arousing their interest, and at the right moment, after this audience has already given the signs that it is ready for the purchase, part for a more effective selling approach.
+Inbound Marketing works to attract and win the target audience's trust, arousing their interest, and at the right moment, after this audience has already given the signs that it is ready for the purchase, part for a more effective selling approach.

 1 – Know who you are talking to